tvbarthel/Cheerleader/README.md

             .with(R.string.sound_cloud_client_id)
             .build();
 ```
-Note that small icon as well as small icon background (Lollipop only) can also be customized through the Builder.
+Note that small icon as well as small icon background (Lollipop+ only) can also be customized through the Builder.

 **Overview**